blocky/attestation-service-examples/random/README.md

 ## Next steps

 Now that you have successfully run the example, you can start modifying it to fit your own needs.
+Try updating the example to return the result of multiple rolls.

 Check out other examples in this repository, to learn what else you can do with Blocky AS.